lokanadhamm/smartstack-handbook/README.md

 - Via DNS (that also works for Amazon RDS - it does it on its own)
 - Change the name it points to!

-For GYG, the second choice is the right one.
+For GYG, we change the name it points to.
 From db1 at the ```host``` parameter, put db2, and converge chef everywhere.
 It's must faster than any kind of DNS but still uses a symbolic name.